AutomatedIT/vagrant/notes.md

   - effectively `vagrant halt` followed by `vagrant up`
 - `vagrant destroy`
   - stop running machine and delete all resources
+- `vagrant ssh`
+  - ssh to running machine as 'vagrant'

 - documentation available at vagrantup.com.